SevenShepherd/SevenShepherd.github.io/about.markdown

 > Make every effort to present yourself before God as a proven worker who does not need to be ashamed, teaching the message of truth accurately. &mdash; 2 Timothy 2:15 NET

 A brief overview of my stances are as follows: I am theologically conservative with moderate distinctives ([amyraldian](https://sevenshepherd.github.io/ordo-salutis-amyraldian/)) and a [compatibilist](https://sevenshepherd.github.io/chosen/) view on predestination and the sovereignty-responsibility tension problem.
-I could be described as either historically protestant, as I hold to the five solas.
+I could be described as historically protestant, as I hold to the five solas.
 I consider myself to be a soft-cessationist, as I cautiously believe in the continuation of the sign gifts, only for those bringing the Gospel to new ears and those building the church.
 I recommend the ESV Study Bible & NET Full Notes Edition as the most state of the art and accurate Bible versions available.

 > But examine all things; hold fast to what is good. &mdash; 1 Thessalonians 5:21 NET